25 Notable alumni of

 -

 Ernest Mercier was a French industrialist, director of the French Petroleum Company (CFP), the forerunner of the French petroleum conglomerate Total.
-His father, Jean Ernest Mercier, was a historian and the mayor of Constantine, Algeria, Algeria (then a French colony), where Ernest was born.
+His father, Jean Ernest Mercier, was a historian and the mayor of Constantine, Algeria (then a French colony), where Ernest was born.

 -